xingyuHuxingyu/DynamicPO/README.md

 - Python: `>=3.9`
 - PyTorch: `2.4.0` or later
 - Transformers: `4.43.3`
-- Recommended hardware: at least 4 NVIDIA GPUs, such as A100, H100, or H200
+- Recommended hardware: we recommend 4 NVIDIA GPUs, such as A100, H100, or H200

 ### Install Dependencies